kevinquillen/kevinquillen.github.io/_posts/2014-06-08-your-first-behat-test.markdown

 Running this test is simple, and backs up the integrity of your system be it permissions, interfaces or input forms.

-If you installed the Drupal Behat Extension, the extra step definitions it provides allows us to create nodes on the fly with <code>Given</code> statements.

 #### Step Definitions

 A step definition is a written statement that Behat maps to a PHP method.
 Everything above starting with <code>Given, When, Then</code> are